Higher Diploma in Food Management and Innovation

 years, a growing food producer base, new emerging food festivals and a growing enthusiasm from food stakeholders.
 However, the research also indicates weaknesses such as a small number of speciality producers with little evidence of ‘joined up thinking’ with regard to developing food.
 The Food Harvest 2020 is the Government’s strategic vision for food development in Ireland which has recently been updated to Food Wise 2025 and identifies a number of key focus areas for the food industry in the next 5 years.
 Based on Food Wise 2025, the primary goals for the local food industry include increased value added output, greater consolidation and scale, higher profitability, an enhanced SME (small to medium sized enterprises) base, better targeted R&D and enhanced market responsiveness.
 In considering the Irish food and drink sector in its broadest sense, the sector is both Ireland’s most important manufacturing industry and the single most important category of consumer spending.
 According to IBEC (2016) the sector faces enormous challenges ranging from energy costs, commodity costs, labour costs to consumer costs, consumer demand and regulatory compliance costs.
 Responses to these challenges require significant input from a multiplicity of national departments and agencies including educator providers.
 However, the growth potential of the sector, an increase in exports to 12 billion, as targeted in Food Harvest 2020, can be achieved if these challenges can be addressed and the industry remains competitive and innovative.
 Consequently, this programme aims to align itself with the needs and objectives of industry by assisting in developing innovative world class Irish food and drink products.
 This programme is of particular relevance to graduates of business related disciplines.

-A mix of online learning and weekend classes.
+A mix of online and classroom based learning.
 Timetables will be finalised and issued to applicants once available.

 LIT Moylish Campus, Limerick

 This programme will be delivered via blended learning mode.
-There will be a mix of online material and classes at the weekends.
+There will be a mix of online material and classroom based learning.